 Recovery from NTIS and the illness or injury that caused it depends on the timely replenishment of circulating T3.
 Recovery occurs as TSH rises, sometimes even above reference range, to restimulate the thyroid gland and refill the depleted T3 concentrations.

-Unfortunately, thyroid-disabled people are equipped to enter NTIS, but they are handicapped on the T3 recovery / replenishment side of the equation.
+Unfortunately, thyroid-disabled people are metabolically equipped to enter NTIS, but they are handicapped to exit from it.
+They may struggle with the T3 recovery / replenishment side of the visual model above.
 The assumption that T4 therapy is always enough to support NTIS recovery has led to the exclusion of thyroid-disabled people from almost all studies of NTIS mortality rates.

 What are the implications of this scientific knowledge?

 - Some thyroid patients may need an external supply of T3 thyroid hormone, either temporarily during NTIS recovery, or permanently because of an underactive thyroid metabolism.